-When we have dry lips or skin one of the first things we reach for are products such as Vaseline® which help to create a barrier and prevent moisture from leaving our skin.
-Unfortunately, many people tout these kind of products as moisturisers, but they aren’t.
+When we have dry lips or skin one of the first things we reach for our products such as Vaseline® which help to create a barrier and prevent moisture from leaving our skin.
+Unfortunately, many people tout these kinds of products as moisturisers, but they aren’t.
 They contain no moisturising properties at all and may actually do more harm than good.

 The main ingredient of products such as Vaseline® is Petroleum Jelly, which is a byproduct of crude oil, the oil refining process and the production of gasoline.
 This means that it’s neither friendly to the environment or sustainable.